-An Act to Maintain Stable Housing for Families with Pets in an Economic Crisis and Beyond (H.1437/S.885)
+An Act to Maintain Stable Housing for Families with Pets in an Economic Crisis and Beyond (S.876/H.1367)

 For many Massachusetts families with companion animals, housing can be hard to find and retain — particularly for larger-size dogs or those of certain breeds.
 Lack of access to animal-friendly housing can lead to housing insecurity for vulnerable families or the surrender of a beloved companion animal to a shelter or rescue group.

-An Act to Maintain Stable Housing for Families with Pets in an Economic Crisis and Beyond (H.1437/S.885) would help keep families housed together with their companion animals during and after the pandemic.
+An Act to Maintain Stable Housing for Families with Pets in an Economic Crisis and Beyond (S.876/H.1367) would help keep families housed together with their companion animals during and after the pandemic.

-In addition, it would prohibit housing providers from banning dogs based on their size, weight, appearance, or breed.
-Far too often, responsible guardians and their dogs are denied housing based on these factors alone, irrespective of the individual dog’s behavior or level of training and socialization.
+Far too often, responsible guardians and their dogs are denied housing based on arbitrary factors, irrespective of the individual dog’s behavior or level of training and socialization.

-This legislation is sponsored by State Rep. Dave Rogers (D-24th Middlesex) and State Sen. Anne Gobi (D-Worcester, Hampden, Hampshire and Middlesex).
-It has been referred to the Joint Committee on Housing and is scheduled for a hearing on October 12, 2021.
+This legislation is filed jointly by State Representatives Dave Rogers (D-24th Middlesex) and Samantha Montaño (D-15th Suffolk), and State Senator Anne Gobi (D-Worcester, Hampden, Hampshire and Middlesex).
+It has been referred to the Joint Committee on Housing.

 Learn more about animal-friendly Massachusetts legislation at aldf.org/massachusetts.